Incident DetailsCause of Death:

 Special Deputy Sheriff Joseph Walker was shot and killed while pursuing five suspects who had robbed the Citizens State Bank in Clinton.

-The afternoon robbery netted the men $15,570 who then fled toward Dana as a posse was formed.
+The morning robbery netted the men $15,570 who then fled toward Dana as a posse was formed.
 When the suspects entered town they were pursued into Illinois on U.S. 36.

 After crossing the state line, Deputy Walker was shot in the stomach by a machine gun mounted in the rear of the suspect's truck and a Clinton police officer was wounded.

 Deputy Walker was taken to St. Anthony Hospital, in Terre Haute, where he died the following day of his wounds.

 A 40-mile pursuit ended in a cornfield about eight miles northwest of Sidell, Illinois, where a 40-year-old suspect was killed and a 68-year-old suspect died by suicide.

 Members of this group were responsible for the robbery of the Tippecanoe Loan and Trust Company of $831 on November 1, 1927 in which Captain Charles Arman of the Lafayette Police Department was killed in the line of duty.

-Special Deputy Sheriff Walker was survived by his wife, mother, brother and sister.
+Special Deputy Sheriff Walker, from Dana, was survived by his wife, mother, brother and sister.
 He also served with the Dana Volunteer Fire Department.

 • Special Deputy Sheriff Walker is one of eight Indiana line of duty death incidents that occurred in another state.